elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/strategy-pattern.md

 ---
 title: Strategy Design Pattern
-description: Strategy is a behavioral design pattern that lets an object alter its behavior when its internal state changes.
-It appears as if the object changed its class.
+description: The strategy is a behavioral pattern that allows an object to shift its way of responding to changes in its internal state.
 sidebar_position: 10
 sidebar_label: Strategy
 ---